 The Many Ways You Can Use QuickSilverHair Oil:

-- Always use with clay: add 7-10 drops to your conditioner and QuickSilverHair Clay mask.
+- Always use with clay: add 3-4 pumps to your conditioner and QuickSilverHair Clay mask.

-- Prevent split ends: Add a few drops to your fingertips and gently apply to the tips of your hair.
+- Prevent split ends: Add a pump or two to your fingertips and gently apply to the tips of your hair.

-- Treat frizz: add a few drops to your palm, rub palms together and lightly dust your hands over the top layer of hair focusing on your sprouts and frizzies.
+- Treat frizz: add a couple of pumps to your palm, rub palms together and lightly dust your hands over the top layer of hair focusing on your sprouts and frizzies.

-- Hot oil treatment: Depending on the length of your hair, mix 10-20 drops of QuickSilverHair Oil with warm coconut oil or your favorite silicone free conditioner.
+- Hot oil treatment: Depending on the length of your hair, mix 5-6 pumps of QuickSilverHair Oil with warm coconut oil or your favorite silicone free conditioner.
 Apply to hair and then wrap your hair in a warm towel for ten to twenty minutes.
 Wash out with a gentle sulfate-free shampoo.

 - Swimmers protection: coat your hair with oil before heading into the pool and it will protect your hair from chlorine.

-- Scalp massage: Use ten drops (basically one drop for each fingertip) and give yourself a scalp massage.
+- Scalp massage: Use 3-4 pumps (basically coat each fingertip) and give yourself a scalp massage.
 Do this before you go to sleep and the calming scent of lavender and ginger will help you fall asleep.

 - Bug bites: dab a little on, to stop the itch and heal the bite.

-- Acne: you can actually take one drop of oil in a bit of QuickSilverHair Clay just enough to make a little paste and cover the acne spot, and let it dry.
+- Acne: you can actually take a pump of oil in a bit of QuickSilverHair Clay just enough to make a little paste and cover the acne spot, and let it dry.
 It will draw out the bacteria and dry out the pimple.

 - Dry skin: massage into scaly skin, itchy skin, elbows, knees, and heels

-- Cuticle oil: one drop on each nail and gently massage into the nail and skin around it.
+- Cuticle oil: rub on each nail and gently massage into the nail and skin around it.

 - Facial prewash: cover your face in oil about 15 minutes before your shower or bathe, and just rinse away, or use a light soap if needed.

-- Eyebrows: take one drop on your finger run over each eyebrow, rub down into skin, then brush, and shape eyebrows with clean spoolie.
+- Eyebrows: take one pump on your finger run over each eyebrow, rub down into skin, then brush, and shape eyebrows with clean spoolie.
 Conditions, softens, adds shine, and encourages new growth.